cscorley/dissertation/chapters/4_results/1_flt.md

 Comparing all systems at once by combining all effectiveness measures, changesets show slight MRR improvement over snapshots with statistical significance.
-This suggests that changeset-based TMs are on par with snapshot-based TMs, and for the majority of systems, the better choice.
+This suggests that changeset-based TMs are on par with snapshot-based TMs and the better choice for the majority of systems.

 \begin{framed}
     \textbf{\fone}: